alecryanhunter/Employee-Tracker/README.md

 A video demonstrating this program can be found [here]().

 After following the [Installation](#installation) instructions below, run the command `npm start` in the main directory.
 Then just select whichever options you'd like to use.

+## Installation
+Follow these instructions in order to use this program on your local machine.

+1. Clone the repository to your local machine.
+2. Navigate to the Employee-Tracker folder.
+3. Run the `npm i` command.
+4. Login to MySql using the command `mysql -uUSER -pPASSWORD`, replacing `USER` and `PASSWORD` with your relevant credentials.
+5. In the SQL command line, run the commands `SOURCE db/schema.sql;` and `SOURCE db/seeds.sql;` in that order, then `exit` your SQL command line.

 ## Program Options
 This is an in-depth description of the options available in the program.